Edwards Lifesciences (NYSE:EW) Price Target Raised to $103.00

-Edwards Lifesciences (NYSE:EW – Free Report) had its target price upped by Morgan Stanley from $95.00 to $103.00 in a research note published on Thursday morning, Benzinga reports.
-The firm currently has an overweight rating on the medical research company’s stock.
+Edwards Lifesciences (NYSE:EW – Free Report) had its target price hoisted by Morgan Stanley from $95.00 to $103.00 in a research report report published on Thursday morning, Benzinga reports.
+They currently have an overweight rating on the medical research company’s stock.

-EW has been the topic of several other research reports.
-Bank of America raised Edwards Lifesciences from a neutral rating to a buy rating in a research report on Thursday, March 7th.
-Mizuho increased their price target on Edwards Lifesciences from $85.00 to $95.00 and gave the stock a buy rating in a research report on Wednesday, February 7th.
-Oppenheimer increased their price target on Edwards Lifesciences from $93.00 to $100.00 and gave the stock an outperform rating in a research report on Monday, March 18th.
-StockNews.com downgraded Edwards Lifesciences from a buy rating to a hold rating in a research report on Wednesday.
-Finally, Truist Financial increased their price target on Edwards Lifesciences from $78.00 to $84.00 and gave the stock a buy rating in a research report on Friday, December 22nd.
-One research analyst has rated the stock with a sell rating, eight have assigned a hold rating and nine have given a buy rating to the stock.
-According to MarketBeat.com, the stock currently has a consensus rating of Hold and a consensus price target of $88.50.
+A number of other research firms have also recently commented on EW.
+Truist Financial lifted their price target on shares of Edwards Lifesciences from $78.00 to $84.00 and gave the stock a buy rating in a research note on Friday, December 22nd.
+Wolfe Research cut shares of Edwards Lifesciences from a peer perform rating to an underperform rating and set a $57.00 price objective for the company. in a research report on Tuesday, November 28th.
+Citigroup cut shares of Edwards Lifesciences from a buy rating to a neutral rating in a research report on Monday, December 11th.
+Wells Fargo & Company raised shares of Edwards Lifesciences from an equal weight rating to an overweight rating and set a $94.00 price objective for the company in a research report on Friday, February 2nd.
+Finally, Oppenheimer boosted their price objective on shares of Edwards Lifesciences from $93.00 to $100.00 and gave the company an outperform rating in a research report on Monday, March 18th.
+One investment analyst has rated the stock with a sell rating, eight have given a hold rating and nine have issued a buy rating to the company’s stock.
+According to MarketBeat, Edwards Lifesciences currently has a consensus rating of Hold and a consensus price target of $88.50.

-Edwards Lifesciences (NYSE:EW – Get Free Report) last released its quarterly earnings data on Tuesday, February 6th.
-The medical research company reported $0.64 earnings per share (EPS) for the quarter, meeting the consensus estimate of $0.64.
-Edwards Lifesciences had a return on equity of 23.56% and a net margin of 23.35%.
-The firm had revenue of $1.53 billion for the quarter, compared to analyst estimates of $1.50 billion.
-During the same quarter in the prior year, the company earned $0.64 earnings per share.
-The business’s revenue for the quarter was up 13.3% compared to the same quarter last year.
-On average, analysts anticipate that Edwards Lifesciences will post 2.76 earnings per share for the current year.
+Edwards Lifesciences (NYSE:EW – Get Free Report) last released its quarterly earnings results on Tuesday, February 6th.
+The medical research company reported $0.64 EPS for the quarter, hitting analysts’ consensus estimates of $0.64.
+Edwards Lifesciences had a net margin of 23.35% and a return on equity of 23.56%.
+The firm had revenue of $1.53 billion during the quarter, compared to analysts’ expectations of $1.50 billion.
+During the same period in the previous year, the company earned $0.64 EPS.
+The firm’s revenue for the quarter was up 13.3% compared to the same quarter last year.
+On average, equities research analysts forecast that Edwards Lifesciences will post 2.76 EPS for the current fiscal year.

 Insider Buying and Selling

-In related news, Director Michael A. Mussallem sold 29,350 shares of the firm’s stock in a transaction on Friday, January 5th.
-The stock was sold at an average price of $72.98, for a total transaction of $2,141,963.00.
-Following the completion of the transaction, the director now directly owns 4,486 shares of the company’s stock, valued at approximately $327,388.28.
-The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-In other Edwards Lifesciences news, CFO Scott B. Ullem sold 14,510 shares of the stock in a transaction dated Friday, December 29th.
-The stock was sold at an average price of $76.55, for a total transaction of $1,110,740.50.
-Following the completion of the sale, the chief financial officer now directly owns 19,248 shares in the company, valued at approximately $1,473,434.40.
-The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-Also, Director Michael A. Mussallem sold 29,350 shares of the stock in a transaction dated Friday, January 5th.
-The stock was sold at an average price of $72.98, for a total value of $2,141,963.00.
-Following the sale, the director now owns 4,486 shares of the company’s stock, valued at $327,388.28.
+In other Edwards Lifesciences news, VP Donald E. Bobo, Jr. sold 10,000 shares of the firm’s stock in a transaction on Friday, January 12th.
+The shares were sold at an average price of $75.67, for a total value of $756,700.00.
+Following the completion of the transaction, the vice president now owns 39,503 shares of the company’s stock, valued at $2,989,192.01.
+The transaction was disclosed in a filing with the SEC, which is available at this link.
+In related news, CFO Scott B. Ullem sold 14,510 shares of the stock in a transaction that occurred on Friday, December 29th.
+The shares were sold at an average price of $76.55, for a total value of $1,110,740.50.
+Following the transaction, the chief financial officer now owns 19,248 shares in the company, valued at approximately $1,473,434.40.
+The sale was disclosed in a filing with the SEC, which is available through this link.
+Also, VP Donald E. Bobo, Jr. sold 10,000 shares of the company’s stock in a transaction on Friday, January 12th.
+The shares were sold at an average price of $75.67, for a total transaction of $756,700.00.
+Following the completion of the sale, the vice president now directly owns 39,503 shares in the company, valued at $2,989,192.01.
 The disclosure for this sale can be found here.
-Insiders sold a total of 196,859 shares of company stock valued at $16,445,296 in the last three months.
-Insiders own 1.29% of the company’s stock.
+Insiders sold a total of 196,859 shares of company stock worth $16,445,296 in the last 90 days.
+1.29% of the stock is owned by corporate insiders.

 Institutional Trading of Edwards Lifesciences

-Large investors have recently bought and sold shares of the business.
-Sequoia Financial Advisors LLC grew its stake in shares of Edwards Lifesciences by 11.4% in the 1st quarter.
-Sequoia Financial Advisors LLC now owns 9,181 shares of the medical research company’s stock valued at $1,081,000 after buying an additional 941 shares during the period.
-Zions Bancorporation N.A. grew its stake in shares of Edwards Lifesciences by 34.7% in the 1st quarter.
-Zions Bancorporation N.A. now owns 1,738 shares of the medical research company’s stock valued at $204,000 after buying an additional 448 shares during the period.
-Covestor Ltd grew its stake in shares of Edwards Lifesciences by 18.2% in the 1st quarter.
-Covestor Ltd now owns 1,223 shares of the medical research company’s stock valued at $144,000 after buying an additional 188 shares during the period.
-Mather Group LLC. grew its stake in shares of Edwards Lifesciences by 53.5% in the 1st quarter.
-Mather Group LLC. now owns 7,182 shares of the medical research company’s stock valued at $846,000 after buying an additional 2,503 shares during the period.
-Finally, Mackenzie Financial Corp grew its stake in shares of Edwards Lifesciences by 3.1% in the 1st quarter.
-Mackenzie Financial Corp now owns 655,567 shares of the medical research company’s stock valued at $77,173,000 after buying an additional 19,798 shares during the period.
-79.25% of the stock is currently owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently made changes to their positions in EW.
+Moneta Group Investment Advisors LLC raised its stake in shares of Edwards Lifesciences by 104,971.3% during the 4th quarter.
+Moneta Group Investment Advisors LLC now owns 15,399,249 shares of the medical research company’s stock valued at $1,148,938,000 after buying an additional 15,384,593 shares during the last quarter.
+Norges Bank purchased a new position in Edwards Lifesciences during the fourth quarter valued at approximately $658,390,000.
+Brown Advisory Inc. lifted its holdings in Edwards Lifesciences by 20.1% in the fourth quarter.
+Brown Advisory Inc. now owns 18,181,420 shares of the medical research company’s stock valued at $1,386,333,000 after acquiring an additional 3,048,274 shares during the period.
+WELLCOME TRUST LTD THE as trustee of the WELLCOME TRUST lifted its holdings in Edwards Lifesciences by 440.0% in the third quarter.
+WELLCOME TRUST LTD THE as trustee of the WELLCOME TRUST now owns 3,510,000 shares of the medical research company’s stock valued at $243,173,000 after acquiring an additional 2,860,000 shares during the period.
+Finally, CIBC Private Wealth Group LLC boosted its position in Edwards Lifesciences by 197.0% in the 4th quarter.
+CIBC Private Wealth Group LLC now owns 3,446,758 shares of the medical research company’s stock worth $262,815,000 after purchasing an additional 2,286,119 shares in the last quarter.
+Institutional investors and hedge funds own 79.25% of the company’s stock.

 About Edwards Lifesciences